A bit of this, some of that

 3D printing

-I’d love an excuse to buy a printer and learn it.
-Trouble is, the one widget I can’t buy anywhere keeps eluding me — the day I find it, that printer’s mine.
+I'd love an excuse to buy a printer.
+The one widget I can't buy anywhere keeps eluding me — the day I find it, that printer's mine.

 Welding